itzabhinavarya/ShopingKaro/readme.md

 - **Product Browsing:** Browse through a wide range of products conveniently categorized for quick access.
 - **Cart Management:** Add and remove items from the shopping cart with real-time updates.
 - **Responsive Design:** ShopingKaro is optimized for various devices, ensuring a seamless experience on desktops, tablets, and mobile phones.
-- **Search Functionality:** Quickly find products using the search feature with auto-suggestions.

 ## Tech Stack